 |Web browsers||Web browsers supported for viewing the online StreamBase documentation, are:

 There is an exception for the .NET Client API documentation, which is only provided on Windows systems.
 To view this documentation without complications, you must use Firefox or Internet Explorer 10 or 11.
 This page of the documentation describes the workarounds available for Webkit-based browsers such as Chrome or Opera.

-Running a StreamBase EventFlow fragment in the Deployment Runtime creates a node directory that consumes an amount of disk space equivalent to the amount of RAM specified for that node to use.
-Running fragments from the command line creates one node directory per node, which are temporary and can be removed after a fragment is run.
-StreamBase Studio reuses a single node directory by default.
+Running a StreamBase EventFlow fragment in the StreamBase Runtime creates a node directory that consumes an amount of disk space equivalent to the amount of RAM specified for that node to use.
+Running fragments from the command line creates one node directory per node, which are temporary and can be removed after a fragment successfully runs.

 |Perl||On Linux and macOS platforms, many of the sb* utilities call Perl.
 Thus, Perl 5.x or later is required in the PATH on UNIX platforms.
 Perl is not required on Windows platforms.|